zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ### 10.4 Clickhouse

-Currently there are no instructions for cleaning up a Clickhose database.
+Currently there are no instructions for cleaning up a Clickhouse database.
+The scripts used for MariaDB/MySQL and PostgreSQL could be a source of inspiration.

 ## 11. Optional features